civol/HDLRuby/README.md

 #### Behavioral description in a system.

-In a system, behavioral descriptions are declared using the `behavior` keyword and are the equivalent of the Verilog `always` blocks.
+In a system, behavioral descriptions are declared using the `behavior` keyword.
+They are the equivalent of the Verilog `always` blocks.

 A behavior is made of a list of events (the sensitivity list) upon which it is activated, and a list of statements.
 A behavior is declared as follows: